Communication Sciences and Disorders (CSD)

 Are you interested in helping children and adults understand and overcome communication obstacles?

-A pre-professional degree in Communication Sciences and Disorders will prepare students to pursue graduate degrees in speech/language pathology or audiology.
+A pre-professional degree in Communication Sciences and Disorders prepares students to pursue graduate degrees in speech/language pathology or audiology.
 According to the U.S. Bureau of Labor Statistics, speech/language pathology is a highly sought-after career field with 26,000 positions being added by 2022.
 Audiology is expected to grow by 34%, much faster than average, and the Northeast AuD Consortium (NOADC) says that there is a critical shortage of audiologists in the state of Ohio and the surrounding regions.
-Both of these occupations allow you to work directly with clients of any age group, from newborns all the way up to the elderly.
+Both of these occupations allow you to work directly with clients of any age group, from newborns to the elderly.

 - Practical experience — MVNU is one of few private colleges in Ohio with its own speech, language, and hearing clinic: Hunter Hall Clinic for Communication Sciences and Disorders.
 This means you'll get the kind of rare, hands-on experience that employers look for.
 As a third- and fourth-year student in our CSD program, you will have the opportunity to work with clients across the lifespan in the on-site Communication Sciences and Disorders clinic, as well as in the community.